For information about the library and museum please contact:(217) 558-8844

 The Presidential Library and Museum is owned and operated by the State of Illinois.

 Chris Wills — Public Information Officer is at (217) 558-8970 or email@example.com

 Yes.
 The Abraham Lincoln Presidential Library and Museum offers non-paid internship opportunities within a variety of departments in both the Library and Museum to qualified college students, recent graduates, or graduate students.
 Interns from all majors and interests are encouraged to apply.
-For more information and an application, visit the Education section of the website at http://www.alplm.org/education/interns.html.
+For more information and an application, visit the Education section of the website at https://www.illinois.gov/alplm/museum/Education/Pages/Internships.aspx.

 Our wonderful volunteer corps performs a variety of key functions for the Museum and Library.
 Each volunteer works a minimum of eight hours a month; must participate in an initial orientation and training period; and helps the public while enjoying fantastic opportunities for personal growth through continuing education and experiences.
 For more information call (217) 558-8872.